Diathermy.

 You are only vaporising the tissue in the immediate vicinity of the needle.

-So you don’t need a high voltage to drive significant current into deep layers.
+So you do not need a high voltage to drive significant current into deep layers.

-So, for MCQs and even the dreaded OSCE viva, this is continuous current but relatively low voltage (500 – 1000 volts).
+So, for MCQs and even the dreaded OSCE viva, this is continuous current but relatively low voltage (500 to 1000 volts).

 Because the effect is relatively superficial and the tissues are vaporised, not coagulated, there is no great haemostasis.